-In either case, you have a very thin barbecue sauce very unlike Kansas barbecue sauce which is ketchup based.
-Both areas add a kick with pepper seeds, so the BBQ sauce is generally spicier than what you see bottled in the store.
+In either case, you have a very thin barbecue sauce, unlike Kansas barbecue sauce, which is based on ketchup.
+Both places use pepper seeds to kick the BBQ sauce, so it’s spicier than what you’ll find in a bottle at the store.

 Who Wins The Carolina Barbecue Contest?

-Residents of North Carolina are quite vocal about defending the local barbecue styles.
-It’s kind of like football.
-You root for your team – no matter what.
+North Carolina residents are outspoken in defense of their state’s barbecue styles.
+It’s similar to football.
+You support your team no matter what.

-For those outside the area, it may all be Greek or so different that the subtleties are lost.
-There’s great barbecue both on the eastern side of the state and in the middle.
-There are also imitations, and those are not so wonderful.
-Just follow the smoke and see for yourself.
+For people unfamiliar with the area, it may all be Greek or so unlike that the nuances are lost.
+Great barbecue may be found on the state’s east and west sides.
+There are also imitations, which aren’t that great.
+Follow the smoke to see for yourself.